devcapcap/Youtube-dl-parallelize/README.md

 # Youtube-dl-parallelize
-Allows multiple downloads with youtube-dl from a list of urls (text file) representing streams
+Allows multiple downloads with youtube-dl from a list of urls (text file) representing streams Open this project with visual studio 2017 or your prefered IDE or command line

 How to get youtube-dl
 ---------------------